Deborah Conway: 1981–1991: Do-Ré-Mi to Rose Amongst Thorns

-In 1981, Deborah Conway and Bray relocated to Sydney and formed pop rockers Do-Ré-Mi with Helen Carter on bass guitar and Stephen Philip on guitar.
+In 1981, Conway and Bray relocated to Sydney and formed pop rock band Do-Ré-Mi, with Helen Carter on bass guitar and Stephen Philip on guitar.
 They recorded two albums, Domestic Harmony (1985) and The Happiest Place in Town (1988), and eight singles.
-Their best performed hit, "Man Overboard", peaked at No. 5 on the Australia Kent Music Report Singles Chart and became the 8th highest positioned Australian song on the 1985 End of Year Chart.
-In the early 1980s, Conway was the domestic partner of Paul Hester – drummer for Deckchairs Overboard and then Split Enz – before he left for Los Angeles in 1985 and formed Crowded House there.
+Their best performed hit, "Man Overboard", peaked at No. 5 on the Australia Kent Music Report Singles Chart and became the eighth-highest-positioned Australian song on the 1985 End of Year Chart.
+In the early 1980s, Conway was the domestic partner of Paul Hester—drummer for Deckchairs Overboard and then Split Enz—before he left for Los Angeles in 1985 and formed Crowded House there.

-Deborah Conway played the lead role of "Julie" in an Australian teenage road movie called Running on Empty, which was released in 1982.
+Conway played the lead role of "Julie" in an Australian teenage road movie called Running on Empty, which was released in 1982.